gauerlucas/Rproj-template/README.md

 Check [example/main_doc.html](example/main_doc.html) to get an overview of the end result.

-Objective : You only work on Rmakdown notebooks.
+Basic principle : You only work on Rmarkdown notebooks.
 It automatically generates synthetic HTML files to share or archive as a lab notebook.
 The main script to run is found in `markdown/main_doc.rmd` and is self-explanatory.